Timeline of the Syrian civil war (2021): January

 On 29 January, the Syrian government rejected UN proposals as part of constitutional talks to resolve the Civil War.

 30–31 January saw a weekend of violence in Northwest Syria.

 On 30 January, a car bomb in Turkish-controlled Afrin, killed eight, including four children; SDF/PKK forces were believed responsible.
 According to SOHR, four NDF militiamen were killed by an IS landmine in the Syrian desert.
 Forces of the Syrian army's 5th Corps came under attack by IS militants east of Homs, resulting in the death of at least one officer and several other soldiers according to Halab Today TV.
-Also on the 30th, according to SOHR, a car-bomb exploded in the Turkish proxy held town of Afrin, killing at least 8 and injuring several others.
+Also on 30 January, according to SOHR, a car-bomb exploded in the Turkish proxy held town of Afrin, killing at least 8 and injuring several others.

 On 31 January, 11 people were killed in two separate car-bomb attacks in the cities of Azaz and Bizaah (just outside Al-Bab) in the Turkish-backed SNA-held area of Northern Syria.
 The attack in Azaz was near a building used by SNA fighters.
 Turkish officials have blamed the attack on the SDF.
 Five Turkish-backed fighters died in the attack in Bizaah.

 Meanwhile, in Syria's northeastern city of Hassakeh, Deir Ez Zor province, one person was reportedly killed and four others injured, when Syrian Democratic Forces (SDF) shot at pro-government protesters.
 The protesters were demonstrating against the siege on their neighborhood in Hassakeh city, as dozens of men were seen taking to the streets.
 According to Kurdish sources, though, the incident occurred as pro-government forces attacked an SDF security point, leading to the death of one government fighter, while the Turkish Daily Sabah reported that the Syrian who died was a regime security member killed by the YPG forces after they had opened fire on pro-Assad protesters.

 Also on the 31st, according to SOHR, several military formations the Peace Spring area of NW Syria, under the banner of Ahrar al-Sham, stated they had suspended operation.
-The statement was issued by the groups “Liwaa Al-Qadisiyah” (which had previously operated under the banner of IS), “Liwaa Al-Khattabe,” “Liwaa Suqur Al-Sunnah,” and “Liwaa Ahl Al-Athar."
+The statement was issued by the groups "Liwaa Al-Qadisiyah" (which had previously operated under the banner of IS), "Liwaa Al-Khattabe", "Liwaa Suqur Al-Sunnah", and "Liwaa Ahl Al-Athar".